Psychological Wellbeing & Diabetes

 Psychological Wellbeing & Diabetes Course (30th Sept - 4th Nov)

 These classes are held online.

-Classes will run every Thursday morning from 10-11.30am starting on the 8th July, for 6 weeks.
+Classes will run every Thursday morning from 10-11.30am for 5 weeks.
 Information on how the groups work, instructions for attending, and the class content can be found above.
 Please do not book onto multiple groups as you will only be able to attend one.